Horizon scanning for tree health

 Douglas fir (Pseudotsuga menziesii)

-Larger eight-toothed European spruce bark beetle (Ips typographus)
+Eight-toothed European spruce bark beetle (Ips typographus)

-Pathogen
+Pathogen (& Pathogenicity)

 An organism or agent that can cause disease.
 Pathogens include viruses, bacteria, fungi, and protists.
 They can infect a wide range of hosts, including plants and animals.
+Pathogenicity is the ability of a pathogen cause disease.

 Phytophthora pluvialis